unstoppabledomains/dev-docs/polygon/migration-faq.md

 ### What happens when a subdomain is bridged?

-It will proceed just like a regular domain.
+Nothing, it will remain intact and proceed just like a regular domain.